OliverFelixWeisser/2H-and-18O-in-meteoric-Waters/README.md

 # 2H-and-18O-in-meteoric-Waters

-The individual files must be added in the following order:
+The individual files must be activated in the following order:
 1. datapreperation
 2. extract_interpol_grid
 3. calculate_timeseries